-We pondered how we could offer support to the returning pupils and those still unable to meet with their friends in school, and offer them time to reflect on their experience, in the light of their faith.
+We pondered how we could offer support to returning pupils, and offer them time to reflect on their experience, in the light of their faith.

 Assemblies are a reliable part of the rhythm of school life – a comfortingly familiar space to listen, reflect and pray with others in the school community.

-That’s why, last week, we held our first ever online national assembly, titled ‘Hope in the time of coronavirus’.
+That’s why, in June, we held our first ever online national assembly, titled ‘Hope in the time of coronavirus’.

 We wanted to inspire children and young people with a spirit of hope, reflecting on some of the positives of the last few months – people’s kindness and generosity, renewed awareness of the importance of family, friendship and community.
 We wanted to share stories from our global family as they too live through the pandemic.
 And we wanted children and young people to feel enabled to take action and make this a summer of hope for our sisters and brothers around the world.